protobuf:generate-test

 <incrementalCompilation>

-When enabled, this plugin will track changes to sources and importable protobuf dependencies between builds, making a best-effort attempt to only rebuild files that have changed since the last build.
-This will reduce the time that large projects take to build when repeatedly rebuilt during development.
+When enabled, this plugin will track changes to sources and importable protobuf dependencies between builds, making a best-effort attempt to only rebuild files when changes have been made since the last build.

 - Type: